 I stepped up and assumed some responsibility probably before a time in my life when I was probably ready for it or wanted it.
 But it was a great thing.
 I learned a lot from it.

-Was he treated fairly in
+Was he treated fairly in the press?

 I probably shouldn’t comment on this stuff.
 I don’t think this situation is about my father.
 It’s about me.